-San Joaquin County Probation Department: Given both the volume and magnitude, San Joaquin County is correctly prioritizing the arrest decision-point in their first year of the R.E.D. grant for exploration of causal factors.
+San Joaquin County Probation Department: Given both the volume and magnitude, San Joaquin County is correctly prioritizing the arrest decision-point in their first two years of the R.E.D. grant for exploration of causal factors.
 African American youth are disproportionately high rate of the juvenile justice population.
-Further, there appears to be disturbing upward trend in arrests amongst the Pacific Islander youth.
 Moreover, the referrals to juvenile court for African Americans is another area for further exploration as it involves a significant number of youth and the magnitude is more than four times the rate for white youth in terms of referrals.
-This is also in alignment with San Joaquin's stated approach in their first year of reducing racial and ethnic disparities in that that their departments is undergoing an assessment in determining the extent to which their staff understands this issue.
+Lastly, and very concerning is the upward trend for both the African American and Hispanic populations in the transfer to adult court.